Your Membership Matters

 Meet TAFP's officers

-Dr. Botsford is the medical director for Iora Primary Care, where she leads their Houston practices and cares for older adults on Medicare in a value-based model.
+Dr. Botsford is a market medical director with One Medical, where she leads their Houston practices and cares for older adults on Medicare in a value-based model.
 Her passions include health care transformation, quality, leadership development, and increasing joy in practice for the health care team.
-She is a graduate of Rice University and Baylor College of Medicine, and completed residency training at Baylor College of Medicine’s Kelsey-Seybold Clinic and her MBA at the University of Houston.
+She is a graduate of Rice University and Baylor College of Medicine, and completed residency training at Baylor College of Medicine’s Kelsey-Seybold Clinic.
+She earned an MBA at the University of Houston.

 Dr. Okwuwa serves as residency program director for the Texas Tech University Health Sciences Center of the Permian Basin and is chairman of the board of directors for Permian Basin Health Network, a physician-hospital organization.
 He graduated from the University of Benin Medical School in Benin City, Edo State, Nigeria, and completed residency training at TTUHSCPB.
-He previously served as the new physician member and is currently an at-large member on TAFP’s Board of Directors.
-He is chairman of the board of directors of Permian Basin Health Network – a physician-hospital organization in the Permian Basin.
+He previously served as the new physician member and an at-large member on TAFP’s Board of Directors.